 Compare RCI & EXPD Stocks: Price Trends, ML Decisions, Charts, Trends, Technical Analysis and more.

-Rogers Communications is the largest wireless service provider in Canada, with its more than 11 million subscribers equating to one-third of the total Canadian market.
-Its wireless business accounted for more than half of total revenue and has increasingly been providing a bigger portion of total company sales over the last several years.
-Rogers' cable segment, which provides about 35% of total revenue after acquiring Shaw, offers home internet, television, and landline phone service to consumers and businesses.
+Rogers Communications is the largest wireless service provider in Canada with more than 11 million subscribers, equating to one-third of the total Canadian market.
+Rogers' wireless business accounts for more than half of total revenue and has been growing at a higher rate than other segments.
+The cable segment, which provides about 38% of total revenue after acquiring Shaw, offers home internet, television, and landline phone service to consumers and businesses.
 Remaining sales come from Rogers' media unit, which owns and operates various television and radio stations and the Toronto Blue Jays.
-Rogers' significant exposure to sports also includes ownership stakes in the Toronto Maple Leafs, Raptors, FC, and Argonauts.
+Rogers' significant exposure to sports also includes ownership stakes in the Maple Leafs, Raptors, Toronto FC, and Argonauts.

 Based in the US, Expeditors International of Washington is a non-asset-based third-party logistics provider, mainly focused on international freight forwarding.
 Its offers freight consolidation and forwarding, customs brokerage, warehousing and distribution, purchase order management, vendor consolidation, and numerous other value-added logistics services.
 It employs sophisticated IT systems and contracts with airlines and ocean carriers to move customers' freight across the globe.
 The firm operates more than 200 full-service office locations worldwide, in addition to numerous satellite locations.
 Expeditors derives around 35% of consolidated gross revenue from airfreight, 30% from ocean freight, and 36% from customs brokerage and other services.